AllenInstitute/hbadata/data-raw/readme.md

 ```

 ### `create_factors.py`
-This script scapes through each `csv` in the original zip files and
+This script scrapes through each `csv` in the original `donor` files
+and
-create a new directory with the unique entries of donors, probes, genes,
+creates a new directory with the unique entries of donors, probes,
+genes,
 and structures.

 Use this script in the `cwd` by calling python